Viyaleta Bardzilouskaya: Gymnastics career

 Bardzilouskaya placed 19th as an individual in the 2017 World Age Group Competitions in the 11-12 age category.
 She competed at the 2021 Junior European Championships and won a gold medal in the synchro competition with her partner Maryia Siarheyeva.
 Additionally, the Belarusian trampoline team won the silver medal behind Russia.
 Then at the 2021 World Age Group Competitions, Bardzilouskaya and Siarheyeva won the silver medal in synchro.
 Bardzilouskaya also placed 49th in the individual competition.

 Bardzilouskaya made her senior international debut in February 2022 at the Baku World Cup and finished seventh in the individual final.
-In March 2022, the International Gymnastics Federation (FIG) banned Russian and Belarussian athletes due to the Russian invasion of Ukraine.
+In March 2022, the International Gymnastics Federation (FIG) banned Russian and Belarusian athletes due to the Russian invasion of Ukraine.
 Bardzilouskaya still competed in domestic competitions, winning the Belarusian individual national title in 2022.
 In 2024, the FIG approved certain athletes as "neutral" to return to international competition.
 She returned to competition at the 2024 Baku World Cup and finished tenth in the semifinal, making her the first reserve for the final.
 She then competed at the Cottbus World Cup and placed 12th.

 Bardzilouskaya won a quota for the 2024 Olympic Games with her results in the 2024 World Cup series.
 In June, she was approved to compete as an Individual Neutral Athlete by the International Olympic Committee.
 At the Olympic Games, she won the silver medal in the individual trampoline competition behind Great Britain's Bryony Page.
 She was the first of the 32 Individual Neutral Athletes to win a medal.

 At the 2025 World Championships, Bardzilouskaya won won a silver medal with the Individual Neutral Athletes from Belarus in the women's trampoline team competition.